Best Health benefits of Manuka Honey: 31 Myths, FAQs Answered

 Always keep them in their original bottles, either in glass or high-quality plastic in your kitchen cabinets or shelves.

-Make sure that your manuka honey is labeled UMF, as the UMF Association usually demands high-quality plastic/glass containers to ensure that the manuka properties are maintained.
+Make sure that your bee products are genuine and comes from authentic sellers, as reputed brands usually use high-quality plastic/glass containers to ensure that the manuka properties are maintained.

 Does Honey Have an Expiration Date?

-Honey doesn’t spoil and neither does it rot.
+No expiration date because honey does not spoil nor rot as it has very little water content.
 The expiration date (maximum of five years in most countries) is usually to fulfill legal obligations.

 They found many ancient pots, made thousands of years ago and they are all edible.

-Modern government food regulations have a maximum of 5 years expiry date from the date of production.
-Hence even though scientific evidence points out that it does not spoil, they still put a 5-year expiry date on all honey.
+Modern government food regulations have a maximum of 5 years expiry dates from the date of production.
+Hence even though scientific evidence points out that it does not spoil, they still put a 5-year expiry date on all food sold.

 How Do You Eat Manuka Honey Properly?

 Do NOT mix in hot water.
 Instead take one tablespoon two to three times a day before meals.
 Eat it directly from the spoon without mixing it into a drink to reap the most benefits.
 Premium manuka brands don’t taste too sweet – in fact, some have a bittersweet taste.